HeroicKatora/not-io/Readme.md

 no-std/no-alloc environments.
 This dissolves into a shim-layer when std features are enabled, with a trick to _guarantee_ compatibility.

+This approach works because, luckily, no `std::io` trait has any _non-default_ function that consumes an allocated container.
+Only some extension methods exist which may be implemented sub-optimally if the implementer crate provides no opt-in to the features.

 This crate aims to stay as close to `std` and `alloc` as possible.
-No extensions are planned and the traits will strictly _tail_ stabilized interface.
+No extensions of the traits are planned and the traits will strictly _tail_ stabilized interface.
 No exceptions.
+For example, `no_std` may rely more heavily on `EWOULDBLOCK`/`WouldBlock` to 'refill' streams by an outer loop.
+However, we will _not_ add any helpers here.
+Propose those as an official RFC (or libs-PR if small enough), or simply provide an extension crate, which is what a stable, compatible version policy (`1.0`) enables.

 ## Comparison to similar crates